mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 ```
 </details>

-To visualize this information, I chose an 'area' graph because it not only shows both the rise and fall of each format and also the overall increase in musical releases per year.
+To visualize this information, I chose an "area" graph because it not only shows both the rise and fall of each format but also the overall increase in musical releases per year.

 <iframe
 title="Tableau Viz"